 It is the premise is that if you accept what you can’t change, then you won’t be frustrated when it happens.

 This allows the Stoics to keep an optimistic outlook on their situation, no matter how bleak it seems, and to keep working for a brighter tomorrow.

 To love only what happens, what was destined.
 No greater harmony.— Marcus Aurelius, The Philosopher King

-The Stoics believe life is short, unpredictable, and often painful.
-Wasting it on doing useless things only adds to our pain.
-So, they advise:
+They also believed that life was not just short and unpredictable, it was often painful.
+Wasting it on doing useless things only adds to that pain.
+So, they advised: